jjmchew/jjmchew.github.io/cs/burns.md

 ## Testing (React)
 - when using `.getByRole` for inputs, the `name` property is actually the value of the `label` property on the input, not the actual value of the `<label>` tag (i.e., the text value between the tags)

+## Express
+- if I create a middleware, that middleware is re-loaded on each request